 Taking care of personal grooming or looking good IS part of delivering an effective speech.

 In writing that I'm reminded of my Mother and her concern over how we appeared.

 There were five children in our family.
-Getting everybody ready and out the door to go to a function was a triumph of organization.
-And even on the way down the path usually someone was stopped to tuck in a shirt, have a bit of sticky-up hair flattened or a knee inspection.
+Getting everybody ready and out the door on time to get to a function was a triumph of organization.
+On the way down the path usually someone was stopped to tuck in a shirt, have a bit of sticky-up hair flattened or a knee inspection.
 Then we grew up.
 Personal grooming became our own responsibility.

 And therein lurks the potential problem.

 Everybody's personal grooming is not equal.
 There are generally agreed upon guidelines but their interpretation varies.
 Put a widely diverse group of people in a room and give them a quiz about personal grooming and they'll more than likely all agree on the basics: clean hair, shoes, tidy dress etc.

 But get the same people to dress as if they were all going to give a similar speech at a similar venue to a similar audience and guess what?
 You already know the answer.

 Personal presentation does have to be spelled

 out.
 And for those of you think it's a petty concern and only of

 interest to those who want to blend their individuality to bland, think